Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

-One can ask if the phase diagram for the $hex-\square$ model shows any such correlation with the values of $T_{cw}$.
+These experimental observations of the observed correlation between the nature of magnetic orderings and $T_{cw}$ are one of the principal motivations for this theoretical study.
+One can ask if the phase diagram we obtained for the $hex-\square$ model shows any such correlation with the values of $T_{cw}$.
 This quantity, proportional to the total coupling of one spin to the others, is $T_{cw} \propto 2J_1+\frac{4}{3}J_2$ for our model.
 The dashed grey line having a slope of $J_2/J_1=-3/4$ in the figure corresponds to $T_{cw}=0$.
 The blue line corresponds to a fixed negative value of $T_{cw}$.
 As can be seen in Fig. \ref{fig:phasediag1}, it passes through different types of ground states.
 This means that, by varying $J_1$ and $J_2$ while keeping $T_{cw}$ fixed, four different types of low temperature magnetic order can be found -- a spiral phase or two different types of ferromagnet and an antiferromagnetic phase.
 Similarly, for small enough positive $T_{cw}$, one can expect to find three different kinds of phases, depending on the coupling values.
 This example underscores the fact that there is no simple general relation between $T_{cw}$ and the type of low temperature magnetic ordering.
-The systematic behavior seen in experiments presumably arises because of fact that the couplings $J_1$ and $J_2$ are both stem from the RKKY interaction, which places constraints on their values.
+The systematic behavior seen in experiments presumably arises because of fact that the couplings $J_1$ and $J_2$ are both stem from the RKKY interaction, which places constraints on their values, leading to a smoothly varying $T_{cw}$ as a function of composition (as for simpler crystals in \cite{sakurai}).

 To conclude this section on periodic models, we have seen that frustration plays different roles in the phase diagram, resulting in a variety of collinear and co-planar phases.
 The $hex-\square$ model has a large region corresponding to spiral order, with both commensurate and incommensurate periods.
 For $J_1=J_2$, each of the lattices has a different version of a 3-color state.
-Before moving to the quasicrystal in the next section, we note that all of the incommensurate 1D spiral states of the $hex-\square$ model are periodic in the plane -- that is, spirals form identical parallel strips.
+Before moving to the quasicrystal in the next section, we note that all of the incommensurate 1D spiral states of the $hex-\square$ model are periodic in the transverse direction -- that is, spirals form identical parallel strips.
 Such states cannot be realized in the quasiperiodic model.
-The ground states found in a large region -- corresponding to practically half the phase spcae -- of the phase diagram are incompatible with quasiperiodicity.
+The ground states found in a large region -- corresponding to practically half the phase space -- of the phase diagram are incompatible with quasiperiodicity.